honeypieio/shrubcoop.org/content/events/trustee-information-sessions.md

 Lead by our current Convenor, Izi, there will be time for lots of questions.
 Please arrive promptly and email [izi.robe@shrubcoop.org](mailto:izi.robe@shrubcoop.org) to let us know which session you will be attending.

-The sessions will be held online via Zoom and the link for Tuesday's session is [here](https://us02web.zoom.us/j/85936922280?pwd=ZmxYd01YQjVNb0FHTmcwYlNkeHRsZz09).
+The sessions will be held online via Zoom and the link for Friday's session is [here](https://us02web.zoom.us/j/85936922280?pwd=ZmxYd01YQjVNb0FHTmcwYlNkeHRsZz09).

 We look forward to welcoming you to our community!